vestrel00/contacts-android/howto/howto-query-accounts.md

 not granted, the query will do nothing and return null or an empty list respectively.

 To perform the query with permission, use the extensions provided in the `permissions` module.
-For more info, read [How do I use the permissions extensions to simplify permission handling using coroutines?](/howto/howto-use-api-with-permissions-handling.md)
+For more info, read [How do I use the permissions module to simplify permission handling using coroutines?](/howto/howto-use-api-with-permissions-handling.md)

 You may, of course, use other permission handling libraries or just do it yourself =)